guard/guard-rspec/README.md

 RSpec guard allows to automatically & intelligently launch specs when files are modified.

-* Compatible with RSpec 1.x & RSpec 2.x (>= 2.4 needed for the notification feature).
+* Compatible with RSpec >= 2.11 (use guard-rspec 1.2.x for older release, including RSpec 1.x)
 * Tested against Ruby 1.8.7, 1.9.2, 1.9.3, REE and the latest versions of JRuby & Rubinius.

 ## Install